Ever fancy getting up close to a Great White?

 You will be spending your time on the project learning more about sharks and observing their behaviour.
 On the white shark dive boat which often does two trips per day, you will be working with the tourists, assisting the crew with baits, chum, the cage, the dive gear and also the cleaning.
-You will record data and will also assist in logging this data.
-On the whale boat, you will assist the tourists but your main task will be data collection and observations.
+If your interest is data and you have some experience, then let the marine biologist know and ask how you can get more involved with recording data and assisting in logging the data.
+On the whale boat (this is seasonal from July to December.
+Please inform your coordinator if you have an interest in joining in on one of the whale trips), you will assist the tourists but your main task will be data collection and observations.
 You will be looking particularly for bite marks on seals, birds and dolphins as well as looking out for entangled animals.

 The boats often do one to four trips per day depending on the season and you will be rotated accordingly.
 Please note that this project is weather permitting so it will be almost impossible to maintain a strict schedule.
 You will need to be flexible but we can promise that you will have a great experience.

-As the project is dependant on the weather and sea faring days there are no set days off per week, however time off will be arranged in country.
+As the project is dependant on the weather and sea faring days there are no set days off per week, however time off will be arranged in country (please inform your coordinator).
 For times that you have 2 or more days off then you can always rent a car and go up the Garden route, do a game drive or some bungi jumping if you feel up to it!
 On other days that you are not able to go to sea there are other activities that you can do.

 Your last day